Code-Institute-Submissions/second-milestone-project-23/README.md

 - As a user, when the subscribe button is clicked, an.....

+- As a user, when the itinerary buttons are clicked, the menu will dropdown.
+When clicked again the button will collapse.

 ### Wireframes

 ## Features

 ### Existing Features

+- Accordion/Collapse feature - collapse feature that allows the user to see an overview of the itinerary for the trip without too much space being taken up.

 ### Features Left to Implement